prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (o) an indication of any order the claimant will seek during the interim procedure [Rule 104(e)];

-   (p) where the claimant assesses that the value of the infringement action exceeds EUR 500.000 , an indication of the value;and
+   (p) where the claimant assesses that the value of the infringement action exceeds EUR 500.000, an indication of the value; and

    (q) a list of the documents, including any witness statements, referred to in the Statement of  claim, together with any request that all or part of any such document need not be translated  and/or any request pursuant to Rule 262.2 or Rule 262A.